nonlocalmodels/nonlocalmodels.github.io/_examples/qs-1d-properties.md

 #### Displacement boundary conditions

-The following code apllies a fixed displacement to the first node on the left-handside in the first figure.
+The following code applies a fixed displacement to the first node on the left-hand side in the first figure.

 ```yaml